ViceBitz/RoboLimited/README.md

 - Informs immediate purchase decisions with z-score and margin analysis
 - Cache sales data to classify price points quickly
 - Finds trends and identifies outliers in past sales data
-- Pinpoints seasonal cycles and forecasts future prices to guide long-term trading
+- Forecasts future prices with STL decomposition and linear regression to guide long-term trading

 ---